oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ## Mutual Authentication of the Txn-Token Request
 A Transaction Token Service and requesting workload MUST authenticate each other (mutual authentication).

-Workloads authenticate the Transaction Token Service to ensure that it does not disclose sensitive information, such as OAuth access tokens, to a rogue Transaction Token Service.
+Workloads authenticate the Transaction Token Service to ensure that they do not disclose sensitive information, such as OAuth access tokens, to a rogue Transaction Token Service.
 A Transaction Token Service authenticates a workload to ensure the workload is authorized to request a transaction token.

 Workloads SHOULD use the `https` scheme to secure the communication channel and authenticate the Transaction Token Service.
 When using `https`, TLS certificates MUST be checked according to {{RFC9110}}.
 At the time of this writing, TLS version 1.3 {{RFC8446}} is the most recent version